Expandable polystyrene Prices, markets & analysis

 Insight and analysis of factors driving prices.

-US EPS imports rose by 10% in October on increased shipments from South Korea and the Bahamas, according to data from the US International Trade Commission (ITC).
-The two countries accounted for 51% of all US imports.
-US EPS exports, less than half the size of imports, fell by 15% in October on fewer shipments to top destinations Mexico and Canada.
+US EPS imports in January rose 19% year on year on increased shipments from the Bahamas, Canada and Mexico, according to data from the US International Trade Commission (ITC).
+The three countries accounted for 82% of all US imports.

 ICIS provides pricing information, news and analysis for all major petrochemical and chemical markets, including Expandable polystyrene.